andrewt0301/hse-acos-course/docs/part2os/09_IPC/lecture.md

   * kernel handles the fault and loads corresponded page from disk and links to virtual memory page.

-If paging out a `.text` section, there is no need to provide a space on swap, because this data `is already on disk` — e.g. in the binary program file, from which the process was started.
+If paging out a `.text` section, there is no need to provide a space on swap, because this data _is already on disk_ - e.g. in the binary program file, from which the process was started.

 More general process of mapping file to memory is called __memory map__.
 The [mmap](https://man7.org/linux/man-pages/man2/mmap.2.html)